nginx/agent/hugo/content/configuration/configuration-overview.md

     <summary>example nginx-agent.conf</summary>

 {{<note>}}
-In the following example `nginx-agent.conf` file, you can change the `server.host` and `server.grpcPort` to connect to the NGINX Management Suite.
+In the following example `nginx-agent.conf` file, you can change the `server.host` and `server.grpcPort` to connect to the control/management plane.
 {{</note>}}

 ```nginx {hl_lines=[13]}